111 (New Zealand telephone number)

-111 (usually pronounced one-one-one) is the emergency telephone number in New Zealand.
+In New Zealand, 111 (usually pronounced one-one-one) is the emergency telephone number.
 It was first implemented in Masterton and Carterton on 29 September 1958, and was progressively rolled out nationwide with the last exchanges converting in 1988.

-About 870,000 111 calls are made every year, and the police introduced a new number (105) in 2019, to take non-urgent police calls away from the "111" service (see 105 (telephone number)).
+In 2019, the New Zealand police introduced a new number, the 105 non-emergency police telephone number, to take non-urgent police calls away from the "111" service.

 History

 Introduction

 Before the introduction of 111, access to emergency services was complicated.
 For the quarter of New Zealand's then 414,000 telephone subscribers still on manual telephone exchange, one would simply pick up the telephone and ask the answering operator for the police, ambulance, or fire service by name.
 However, the problem on manual exchanges was that calls were answered first-come-first-served, which meant on busy exchanges, emergency calls could be delayed.
 For automatic exchanges, one would need to know the local police, ambulance or fire service's telephone number, or look it up in the telephone directory, or dial the toll operator and ask them to place the call.
 The problem was that the numbers were different for each exchange, and again, there was no way to tell emergency calls apart from regular calls.
 Auckland, for example, had 40 telephone exchanges, and the telephone directory had 500 pages to search through to find the right number, although the separate emergency numbers for fire, police and ambulance in the main service area (e.g. Auckland, but not for not minor exchanges) were listed in bold on the first page.

 Following the 1947 Ballantynes fire in Christchurch, fire officer Arthur Varley was recruited from the UK to bring about a reform of the fire service.
 Familiar with Britain's 999 system, he campaigned for the setting up of a universal emergency telephone number across the country.
 In mid-1957, a committee was set up to institute a common emergency number across New Zealand, consisting of the Post and Telegraph Department, the Police, the Health Department, and the Fire Service.
 In early 1958, the Postmaster General approved the provision of the service using the number 111.

 A New Zealand rotary dial telephone (top) and a British rotary dial telephone (bottom).
 Note the 1 on the New Zealand phone is in the same position as the 9 on the British phone.